 The University of Oregon’s Historic Preservation Program, established in 1980, was the first program in this field on the West Coast and remains one of the premier programs in the nation.
-As part the School of Architecture and Allied Arts, the program is connected to many related departments, including urban planning, landscape architecture, and nonprofit management.
+As part the College of Design (formerly the School of Architecture and Allied Arts), the program is connected to many related departments, including urban planning, landscape architecture, and nonprofit management.
 Faculty members include academics with essential research programs and practitioners who bring their real world experience directly into the classroom.
 Graduate students can pursue dual master’s degrees in preservation and architecture, city planning, or other fields.

 UO’s graduate program in historic preservation operates out of the White Stag Block, a recently-renovated historic building in central Portland that houses several UO programs, including architecture, business, and journalism.
 With its many individual landmarks and historic neighborhoods, Portland offers students numerous opportunities to apply their academic studies to actual preservation projects.
 At the same time, the city’s booming economy demonstrates the challenge of maintaining historic resources against strong development pressure.
 UO’s preservation program features studio courses that allow students to have hands-on practice in all aspects of the preservation process, from building fabric and historical research to development economics and public policy.